 - i.
 The interest rate moves uniformly across all time buckets and for all assets. - ii.
-In respect of demand deposits savings and current the same are distributed as per the RBI guidelines on stress testing. - iii.
+In respect of demand deposits savings and current the same are distributed as per their behavioral analysis as suggested by RBI. - iii.
 Generally the bank follows RBI guidelines on stress testing while calculating the IRRBB including selection of coupon rate / discount rate / taking midpoint of each time bucket as the maturity date etc. - iv.
 Re-pricing of Base Rate/BPLR linked advances has been taken in the 3 to 6 months bucket.

-B. PT Bank of India Indonesia Tbk (Subsidiary).Bank of India (Tanzania) Ltd. Bank of India (New Zealand) Ltd (Subsidiaries) and Bank of India Uganda Ltd
+B. PT Bank of India Indonesia Tbk (Subsidiary), Bank of India (Tanzania) Ltd, Bank of India (New Zealand) Ltd (Subsidiaries) and Bank of India Uganda Ltd